 It’s widely accepted in scientific circles that both a healthy mind and body are mutually beneficial.
-It’s not as simple as viewing physical symptoms like a broken leg as being ’all in your head’, but about understanding the ways in which emotions, beliefs, memories and attitudes can change your body and vice versa.
+It’s not as simple as viewing physical symptoms like a broken leg as being ’all in your head’, but about understanding how emotions, beliefs, memories and attitudes can change your body and vice versa.

-The brain and body work together, continuously sending messages to each other, so it’s no surprise that if one isn’t healthy, it affects the quality of the message being sent.
+The brain and bodywork together, continuously send messages to each other, so it’s no surprise that if one isn’t healthy, it affects the quality of the message being sent.
 This communication stream is vital to health and wellbeing.
 Looking after our mind can determine how our body deals with stressful situations and the physical response created.
 Even more, the way that our mind judges a situation can determine the responses triggered.
-For example, hearing a noise in your house at night might not phase you, however you could convince yourself there’s a burglar in the house and bring on an increased heart rate and sweating.
-Our thoughts can really impact our body.
+For example, hearing a noise in your house at night might not phase you, however, you could convince yourself there’s a burglar in the house and bring on an increased heart rate and sweating.
+Our thoughts can impact our bodies.

 Meditation gives your mind and body the chance to relax.
 One of the overarching benefits of meditation is its ability to reduce long-term stress.
-Studies have shown that meditating for around 8 weeks can begin to have an effect on the levels of cortisol (a stress hormone) in a person’s body.
-Researchers pitched two groups of people against each other in a multi-tasking exercise and those who had undertaken meditation for the weeks prior to this came out on top when carrying out more than one activity.
+Studies have shown that meditating for around 8 weeks can begin to affect the levels of cortisol (a stress hormone) in a person’s body.
+Researchers pitched two groups of people against each other in a multi-tasking exercise and those who had undertaken meditation for the weeks before this came out on top when carrying out more than one activity.

-One of the necessary traits needed to be successful at meditating is the ability to focus for extended periods of time, so people who meditate regularly are able to focus their attention easily.
+One of the necessary traits needed to be successful at meditating is the ability to focus for extended periods, so people who meditate regularly can focus their attention easily.
 This can lead to reduced stress levels because people will find completing tasks that require more concentration easier.

 Cortisol, the hormone released during stress has been found to trigger cravings for sugar and fat in recent studies.
 It can also increase how much fat tissue your body decides to keep.
 Therefore, stress can make you more susceptible to eating more than usual, so looking after your mental wellbeing means it’s easier to keep extra weight off.